Codecademy/docs/content/typescript/concepts/promises/promises.md

 ## Creating Promises

-To create a new Promise, use the `new` keyword followed by `Promise`.
+To create a new promise, use the `new` keyword followed by `Promise`.
 The `Promise` constructor accepts a function which should take two parameters:

 - A function to resolve the promise.
 - A function to reject the promise.